Posts

 Image

-In the experience of many disciples of Jesus, the outbreak of persecution is always a possibility.
-Moreover, they often face hostility from employers, neighbors, and even family members.
-So, how should they react when the possibility becomes a sudden and brutal reality?
-Fortunately, both Jesus and his Apostles left us with clear instructions and examples of how we ought to react when facing persecution.
+Persecution is always a possibility for the followers of Jesus and his Church.
+We may face hostility from employers, neighbors, government, and family members because of our beliefs and practices.
+So, how should we react when the possibility becomes a brutal reality?
+Jesus and the Apostles provided clear instructions and examples of how the Church must respond when faced with persecution.

 Image

-For followers of Jesus, retaliation and violence are not appropriate reactions to persecution.
-Rather than respond in kind, they must meet threats and assaults with humility, mercy, and forgiveness.
-That is what it means to “ deny yourself ,” “ take up his cross ,” and follow him wherever he leads.
-Doing good to one’s “ enemy ” is contrary to the “ wisdom of this age ,” yet doing so is how the disciple emulates his Lord and becomes “ perfect as the Heavenly Father .”
+Retaliation and violence are not appropriate reactions to hostility and persecution for the disciples of Jesus.
+Instead, they must meet threats and assaults with humility, mercy, and forgiveness.
+This is what it means to “ deny yourself ,” “ take up his cross ,” and follow him “ wherever he leads .”
+Doing good to one’s “ enemy ” is contrary to the “ wisdom of this age ,” yet doing so is how we become “ perfect as the Heavenly Father .”

 Tribulation of the Church